airalab/robonomics-wiki/docs/hass-install-docker.md

              └─4400 /usr/local/bin/ipfs daemon
 ```

-You will see the integration available while going through further steps of this tutorial.

-Now that the integration is added to the folder of custom components of Home Assistant, you have two options:
+Now you have two options:

-- Whether you have MQTT integration installed and some Zigbee devices connected by either Zigbee2MQTT or any other hardware,
-proceed to [Robonomics subscription activation](/docs/sub-activate) and Robonomics Integration configuration.
-- Otherwise, navigate to [MQTT Broker](/docs/mqtt-setup/) installation where you also add MQTT integration to your Home
-Assistant and connect your Zigbee devices to your Home Assistant via preferred hardware.
+- If you have not yet used MQTT integration to connect smart devices via Zigbee adapter, go to the [**MQTT Setup**](/docs/mqtt-setup/) article.
+- Otherwise, go to the [**IoT Subscription**](/docs/sub-activate) section and start activating the Robonomics subscription.